Alumni Services

 Your time at the University

-My memories of the range of teaching styles and personalities I encountered there will stay with me for life, and the freedom the course gave students to pursue and develop their own interests and opinions was a major plus, but also at times a challenge.
+My memories of the range of teaching styles and personalities I encountered there will stay with me for life, and the freedom the course gave students to pursue and develop their own interests and opinions was a major plus, but also at times an exciting challenge.
 Edinburgh has never been the kind of place for those who just want to learn how to give the right answers to get their degree.

-Tell us about your Experiences since leaving the University
+Tell us about your experiences since leaving the University

 Edinburgh has never been the place to go to for those who just want to learn how to give the right answers to get their degree.